 About Our Clinic

-One of the greatest joys we have at Sun Country Hearing Ltd. is seeing the faces of those who are hearing their best again.
-Located in Estevan, SK, and serving all southeast Saskatchewan.
+One of the greatest joys we have at Sun Country Hearing is seeing the faces of those who are hearing their best again.
+With clinics in Estevan & Weyburn and serving all southeast Saskatchewan.
 Whether you’re visiting us for a hearing aid fitting or need earwax removal services, you can count on us to provide you with kindness, care and the respect you deserve.
 We value you and your needs.

 Our History